-- (1) A balance sheet for the operating fund and reserve fund, presenting assets, liabilities and fund balances; - (2) A statement of revenues and expenses for the operating fund and reserve fund which presents information about all revenues and expenses; - (3) A statement of changes in fund balances which reconciles beginning and ending fund balances with results of operations; - (4) A statement of cash flows; - (5) Any note disclosures as required by the Guide; and - (6) The following unaudited supplementary information: - (I) Any reserve disclosures as required by the Guide and NRS 116B.605; and - (II) An accompanying schedule which compares details of the actual operating and reserve revenues and expenses of the association to the budgeted amounts of the association. - (b) Be prepared, and completed, and adopted not later than 210 days after the end of the fiscal year for the association. - 2.
-The person performing the annual audit for an association must: - (a) Be a certified public accountant licensed pursuant to chapter 628 of NRS. - (b) Be independent of the association as set forth in the Guide.

-Section 28.
-NAC 116B.360 is hereby amended to read as follows:
+- (2) A statement of revenues and expenses for the operating fund and reserve fund which presents information about all revenues and expenses; - (3) A statement of changes in fund balances which reconciles beginning and ending fund balances with results of operations; - (4) A statement of cash flows; - (5) Any note disclosures as required by the [Guide;] standards followed pursuant to NAC 116B.160; and - (6) The following unaudited supplementary information: - (I) Any reserve disclosures as required by the [Guide] standards followed pursuant to NAC 116B.160 and NRS 116B.605; and - (II) An accompanying schedule which compares details of the actual operating and reserve revenues and expenses of the association to the budgeted amounts of the association. - (b) Be prepared, [and] completed and adopted not later than 210 days after the end of the fiscal year for the association. - 2.
+In addition to the requirements set forth in paragraph (b) of subsection 1, the executive board shall adopt the audited financial statement of an association at a meeting conducted pursuant to NRS 116B.525 not later than 100 days after receiving the initial draft of the audited financial statement. - 3.
+The person performing the annual audit for an association must: - (a) Be a certified public accountant licensed pursuant to chapter 628 of NRS. - (b) Be independent of the association as set forth in the [Guide.] standards followed pursuant to NAC 116B.160. - Sec.
+30. NAC 116B.240 is hereby amended to read as follows: